-John’s personal Chair awarded in 1992 at UCL was the world's first with this title to be given to a practising academic gynaecologist.
-As a Trustee of the Margaret Pyke Trust he also maintains a link with the Centre, of which he is the former Medical Director.
+In 1992 John Guillebaud was appointed by University College, London as Professor (now Emeritus) of Family Planning and Reproductive Health, the world's first practising gynaecologist to be given a personal chair in the specialty.
+His clinical, teaching and research work is now in Oxford (Radcliffe Infirmary and Churchill Hospital) but as a Trustee of the Margaret Pyke Memorial Trust he also maintains a link with the Centre, of which he is the former Medical Director.
 Margaret Pyke was the first Chairman of the UK Family Planning Association and a pioneer of the family planning movement, hence the Centre was opened as a memorial to her by the Duke of Edinburgh in 1969.
 It provides a comprehensive publicly funded one-stop reproductive health service.
-Hundreds of medical students, doctors and nurses are trained each year at the Centre, and methods of birth control are investigated with the help of the associated Trust.
+Hundreds of medical students, doctors and nurses are trained each year at the Centre, and new methods of birth control are investigated with the help of the associated Trust.